Acitretin

 Dry skin, lips, nostrils and eyes

 Acitretin reduces oil production in your skin.
 It can cause dry skin, dry mouth, chapped lips, dry nostrils and dry eyes.
 These effects can be uncomfortable.
-Here are some tips to manage these side effects, but if you have any questions, ask your doctor or pharmacist for advice.
+Here are some tips to manage these side effects, but if you have any questions, ask your healthcare provider or pharmacist for advice.

 - Skin: From the start of treatment, use a non-perfumed moisturising cream.
 Use non-soap cleansers, as these are less likely to irritate your skin compared with a soap cleanser.
 Avoid beauty treatments such as chemical peels, dermabrasion and waxing during treatment, and for at least 6 months after stopping.

 - Eyes: Your eyes may become dry and itchy, especially if you wear contact lenses.
 Ask your pharmacist to recommend a suitable eye lubricant (also called artificial tears).
 Read more about eye lubricants.
-While you are taking acitretin, you may need to wear glasses instead of contact lenses.
+While you're taking acitretin, you may need to wear glasses instead of contact lenses.

 - Nostrils: The inside of your nostrils may become dry and crusted and lead to mild nosebleeds.
 Applying a thin layer of petroleum jelly gently to the inside of the nose may help.